guyleonchen/Cheat-Sheets/README.md

 ##  Usage

 These resources are free to download and use for:
 - Home lab setups
-- IT support and sysadmin refreshers
-- Study for certifications
+-
 ⭐ If you find these helpful, consider sharing it with others in the community!

 ---